LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/indexes/README.md

 [Back to Prep for Class 1](../../class1-prep)
 # Exercise: String with Indexes

-Write a program that receives a string fromt the user, and then loops over the string and prints each character along with the index of that character, like so:
+Write a program that receives a string from the user, and then loops over the string and prints each character along with the index of that character, like so:

 ```